applicaster/developer.applicaster.com/book/ui-builder/android/ScreenPlugin.md

 ###### River.json screen plugin example
 This is an example of screen plugin that will be passed with `river.json` `type` field is representation of your plugin id `settings_contact_us_legacy`.
-Using this ID, the client will locate the plugin and will try to create it with `ScreenPlugin` initialization method.
+Using this ID, the client will locate the plugin and will try to create it with `PluginScreen` initialization method.

 ```
     {